-Acquisition also oversees the Ag + Open Space Matching Grants Program (MGP), which provides funds to cities, the county, other public agencies, and non-profit organizations for urban open space projects.
-This program offers funding for land acquisition, recreational improvements, and restoration of habitats within or near urban areas.
-For more information about the MGP, please see page 32.
+Ag + Open Space also has a Matching Grants Program (MGP) which provides funds to cities, the county, other public agencies, and non-profit organizations for urban open space projects.
+This program offers funding for land acquisition, recreational improvements, agricultural improvements, and restoration of habitats within or near urban areas.
+For more information about the MGP, please see page 34.